hellerve/blog/wip/Building_Worlds.md

 requirements, is one of the most beautiful things about software developments.

-In my opinion, the people that know most about what we do are artists, philosophers and mathematicians, no matter how often you’ll call me an engineer.
+In my opinion, the people that know most about what we do are artists, philosophers, and mathematicians, no matter how often you’ll call me an engineer.

 #### Footnotes